 The health and billing records we create and store are the property of Island Hospital.
 The protected health information in it, however, generally belongs to you.
 You have a right to:

-• Request that you be allowed to see and get a copy of your protected health information.
-You may make this request in writing.
+- Request that you be allowed to see and get a copy of your protected health information.
+You must make this request in writing.
 We have a form available for this type of request.

-• Ask us to change your health information.
-You may give us this request in writing.
+- Ask us to amend your health information.
+You must give us this request in writing.
 You may write a statement of disagreement if your request is denied.
 It will be stored in your medical record, and included with any release of your records.